drshahizan/undergraduate-project/PSM1/eddy/proposal-comment.md

 Create a user-friendly dashboard that displays real-time microclimate data and provides recommendations for maintenance actions to assist local authorities with heritage site preservation.

+## Machine learning algorithms

+There are several machine learning algorithms that could be used to analyze the microclimate data and identify potential issues that could lead to the deterioration of heritage sites.
+Here are three possible algorithms that could be used:

+1. Decision Trees: Decision Trees are a popular machine learning algorithm for classification and regression tasks.
+In the context of heritage site preservation, Decision Trees could be used to analyze the microclimate data and identify the most significant factors that affect the site's preservation.
+Based on these factors, the algorithm could suggest appropriate maintenance actions to preserve the site's aesthetics and cultural values.

+2. Random Forest: Random Forest is an ensemble learning algorithm that combines multiple Decision Trees to improve prediction accuracy and reduce the risk of overfitting.
+Random Forest could be used to analyze the microclimate data and develop a predictive model that identifies potential issues that could lead to the deterioration of heritage sites.
+Based on this model, the algorithm could suggest appropriate preventive maintenance actions to preserve the site's aesthetics and cultural values.

+3. Support Vector Machines (SVM): SVM is a popular machine learning algorithm for classification and regression tasks.
+SVM could be used to analyze the microclimate data and identify the most significant factors that affect the site's preservation.
+Based on these factors, the algorithm could suggest appropriate preventive maintenance actions to preserve the site's aesthetics and cultural values.

+Overall, the choice of algorithm depends on various factors such as data characteristics, problem complexity, and the type of predictive model required.
+It is essential to choose the algorithm that best suits the specific requirements of the project to achieve the desired results.